ksnxr/GWC_solution/README.md

 !cd GWC_YOLOv5 && python detect.py --img-size 800 --name best --weights /path/to/best.pt --source ../test --augment --nosave --save-csv --conf-thres 0.5
 ```

-The result .csv file can be found in `GWC_YOLOv5/runs/detect/best/submission.csv`.
+The detection results can be found in `GWC_YOLOv5/runs/detect/best/submission.csv`.

 # Experiment On Your Own
 If you would like to do some experiments on our solution, we also provide our general training and inference notebooks.